codingdave/SortPhotosWithXmp/README.md

   * with a HashSet look up for duplicates?
   * Maybe store the HashSet database on disk to speed up further iterations?
 * 0/0 duplicates found.
 Does it even work?

-## TODO-Compiler wise
-* The logging message template should not vary between calls to 'LoggerExtensions.LogInformation(ILogger, string?, params object?[])'

 ## TODO-Action wise
 * run for Pictures, sorted-Pictures, and all other unprocessed sources